Enjoy my collection of the best Julian Arteaga BMX videos if you’re into technical street wizardry.

 I’ve been his fan for a very long time.
 Note: Julian started riding around 2010.

-He progressed into a very original street rider full of unique stunts that always make me speechless.
+He progressed into a very original street rider with unique stunts that always make me speechless.

 At the time of writing this, Julian is doing it for Sunday Bikes, Eclat, Ends and Doomed.